salernolabs/rescuegroups/doc/request/Contacts/readme.md

 #### ::setContactPhoneCell

-Sets contactPhoneCell field with a value of type phone.
+Sets contactPhoneCell field with a value of type string.

-    $query->setContactPhoneCell(phone);
+    $query->setContactPhoneCell(string);

 #### ::setContactFax

-Sets contactFax field with a value of type phone.
+Sets contactFax field with a value of type string.

-    $query->setContactFax(phone);
+    $query->setContactFax(string);

 #### ::setContactEmail